-- (i) Approve that the experimental traffic regulation order for the bus lanes is made permanent without amendment; - (ii) Approve the re-commencement of camera enforcement from 4 September 2017 as set out in the report; and - (iii) Approve the development of proposals for improvements to Lune Street and note that those proposals will be subject to a further report in due course.
+- (i) Approve that the experimental traffic regulation order for the bus lanes is made permanent without amendment. - (ii) Approve the re-commencement of camera enforcement from 6th November 2017 as set out in the report. - (iii) Approve the proposed Experimental Traffic Regulation scheme to Lune Street: and - (iv) Approve the revocation of the length of bus lane on Church Street between Derby Street and Ringway.